 - 1 large parsnip

 - salt and pepper to taste

-Wash, peel, and core the apple.
+Wash, peel, and core the granny smith apple.
 Grate that into the bowl as well.
-I usually leave the apple for last, since it tends to get oxidized and gets brown fast.
+I usually leave the apple for last, since it tends to get oxidized and tends to brown fast.
 I grate it just as I am ready to mix the salad.
 I love seeing the three colours next to each other in the bowl like this.